-Development of Culturally Grounded Measures: Case Studies of Indigenous Youth Suicide Prevention
+Development of Culturally Grounded Measures: Case Studies from an Indigenous Youth Suicide Prevention Effort

 Suicide is the leading cause of death among Alaska Native youth, making prevention a primary health research priority.
 Alaska Native communities have responded with grass-roots initiatives using local Indigenous frameworks to build resilience and promote well-being through cultural strengths.
 These efforts are rarely evaluated, and there is critical need to adapt measures to allow study of these strengths-based, culturally grounded suicide prevention efforts.